what is enamel?

 If you drop your jewelry, it could chip or crack.
 This is in most cases an easy repair.
 Please discontinue use and contact LOCJ about repair procedure.
 We want to fix it ASAP so you can wear it again!

-Each repair is examined individually, so repair costs vary, and in a lot of cases will cost you nothing but shipping fees.
+Each repair is examined individually.
+Usually we will charge you nothing but shipping fees.
 If you’d like a repair box sent to you with enclosed postage, contact LOCJ.

 Please contact LOCJ with any questions.